 Winner by 4%

-M&M Tool and Machinery rates % higher than The Home Depot on Leadership Culture Ratings vs The Home Depot Ratings based on looking at 11782 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate your CEO?" and "Do Your Company Leaders Do What They Should to Retain You as an Employee?".
+M&M Tool and Machinery rates % higher than The Home Depot on Leadership Culture Ratings vs The Home Depot Ratings based on looking at 11864 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Is your company invested in your career growth?" and "Do you approve of the job your executive team is doing at your company?".

 Compensation Culture Ratings vs The Home Depot